5 Digital Strategy Tips for Health and Wellness Marketers in the New Normal

 The urgency to assess digital readiness

-One lesson learned over the past few months is that you need to make it easier for customers to do business with you through your health and wellness marketing.
+The overarching lesson learned for health and wellness marketing teams over the past few months is that you need to make it easier for customers to do business with you.
 While customer flight to digital was already underway, the unfolding of recent events has quickened the pace.
-Case in point are the findings from this Gartner COVID-19 Marketing Quick Poll about customer behaviors – indicating increased use of social media to engage with brands, increased preference for digital commerce, increased expectation for proactive brand communications, heightened aversion to risk, etc.
+Case in point are the findings from this Gartner COVID-19 Marketing Quick Poll asking marketers about changing customer behaviors they expect to endure beyond the crisis – indicating increased use of social media to engage with brands (84%), increased preference for digital commerce (78%), increased expectation for proactive brand communications (78%), heightened aversion to risk (59%), etc.

-To develop the right digital marketing strategy and craft the right tactical action plan, it’s important to step back now and assess your readiness with your team:
+To develop the right digital marketing strategy and craft the appropriate tactical action plan, it’s important to step back now and assess your readiness with your team:

-- How are existing customers experiencing this new normal
+- How are your existing customers experiencing this new normal

 - What can we do to remain worthy of their trust and to demonstrate that we “get” what their needs are now